 • Applied Psychologist, Human-AI Interaction

-• Doctoral Researcher (PhD candidate)
+• Doctoral Researcher (PhD abd)

 • Former NBC Reporter